 Venue: Alexander & Gerbi Hotel, Weggis, Switzerland

-- Center for Adaptation to a Changing Environment (ACE), ETH Zurich, Switzerland
+Funded by the Center of Adaptation to a Changing Environment (ACE) initiative, ETH Zürich, Switzerland

 Aims and Objectives

 The application of next-generation sequencing (NGS) technologies to non-model organisms is now well-established and has unlocked new frontiers for research on adaptation genomics.
-Despite recent technological developments enabling an increasing number of projects to use genome-scale data, the analysis of such complex data sets still raises substantial analytical hurdles, particularly for researchers with primarily an ecological and evolutionary background.
-Bioinformatic pipelines offer an invaluable resource to process genomic data, but their underlying rationale often remains hard to understand, which poses significant challenges for their rigorous use and accurate interpretation of the results.
-The B@G Winter School provides an opportunity for researchers to penetrate the ‘black box’ behind the complex bioinformatics approaches available for investigating adaptation genomics; from the programs and assumptions necessary to produce a high quality SNP dataset from raw NGS data, to the in-depth interpretation of methods designed to detect signature of selection, demographic patterns and associations between genotypes and environment, and/or phenotypes.
-B@G teachers are established scientists with a primary role in the development of widely used bioinformatic software.
-Consequently, participants of the B@G Winter School will gain insight into the foundations of these algorithms and what they do to the data, and will also receive advices on best practice in experimental design and analysis.
+Despite recent technological developments enabling an increasing number of projects to use genome-scale data, the analysis of such complex data sets still raises substantial hurdles for researchers with primarily a biological background.
+Bioinformatic pipelines offer an invaluable resource to process genomic data, but their underlying rationale often remains hard to understand, which poses significant challenges for their rigorous use and for the accurate interpretation of the results.
+The B@G Winter School provides an opportunity for researchers to penetrate the ‘black box’ behind the complex bioinformatics approaches available for investigating adaptation genomics throughout the analytical pipeline; from the programs and assumptions necessary to produce a high quality SNP dataset to the in-depth interpretation of methods designed to address key evolutionary questions.
+B@G teachers are established scientists with a primary role in the development of widely used bioinformatic software, and will provide insights into the foundations of the algorithms and suggest best practice in experimental design and analysis.

-The School is primarily aimed at evolutionary biologists who want to gain deeper knowledge on state-of-the-art methods used to detect evolutionary patterns from genome-wide nucleotide data.
-Applications from early career researchers (PhD and post-doctoral level), as well as faculty with a background in ecology, evolution or genetics, will be considered.
-The workshop is particularly aimed at candidates with experience of the Unix environment and who have tried using bioinformatic pipelines to analyse genomic data.
+The School is primarily aimed at evolutionary biologists and bioinformaticians who want to gain deeper knowledge on state-of-the-art methods used to detect evolutionary patterns from genome-wide nucleotide data.
+Applications from early career researchers (PhD and post-doctoral level), as well as faculty with a background in ecology, genetics, or bioinformatics, will be considered.
+The workshop is particularly aimed at candidates with experience of the Unix environment and with preliminary knowledge on analytical pipelines for genomic data.
 Participants will be requested to bring their own laptop with which to connect to the server for the practical sessions.